- 3.1 Introduction

 "Person's current residence" includes private homes, residential facilities, or nursing homes.

-"Nursing home" includes ICFs-MR and FDDs.
+"Nursing home" includes ICFs-IID and FDDs.
 Select "nursing home" if the nursing home is not the applicant's primary residence (i.e. they have a permanent residence elsewhere).

 "Temporary residence (non-institutional)" is intended for instances when a consumer is staying with family or friends temporarily, for instance to recuperate from an illness or surgery.
 It also includes temporary stays in residential facilities, such as respite in a CBRF.
 Do not select this if the person is in an institution such as hospital, IMD, or nursing home.